How to authenticate and access the Management API

 -H 'Content-Type: application/json' \

--H 'X-Un: {{USERNAME}}' \
+-H 'X-Un: {{PARTNER_USERNAME}}' \

 -H 'X-Ci: {{CIPHERTEXT}}' \